ahmedkhalaf/CarND-Traffic-Sign-Classifier-Project/writeup.md

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Training and Hyper Parameters

 To train the model, I used a relatively small learning rate of 0.0005 suitable for training over a longer number of EPOCHs (typically 1000).

 BATCH_SIZE was set to 500, also TensorFlow built-in Adam optimizer was used instead of gradient decsent.

 Hyper parameters were set to
-mu = 0
+* mu = 0
-sigma = 0.1
+* sigma = 0.1

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Model architecture development, training and Accuracy improvement

 My final model results were:
 * training set accuracy of 100%